ZaBAOW/Inventation/README.md

 the form, the user does not get redirected to the site creation page and an erro appears in the browser console.

+site creation page:
+This test checks that the buttons found in the side menu of the site creation page append features,

 ### And coding style tests

 Explain what these tests test and why